Behavioral Health and Well Being

 Identify.
 Understand.
 Respond.
 Mental Health First Aid is a skills-based training course that teaches participants about mental health and substance-use issues.
 Just as CPR helps you assist an individual having a heart attack, Mental Health First Aid helps you assist someone experiencing a mental health or substance use-related challenge.
 In the Mental Health First Aid course, you learn risk factors and warning signs for mental health and addiction concerns, strategies for how to help someone in both crisis and non-crisis situations, and where to turn for help.

-Mental Health First Aid for Adults
+Adult Mental Health First Aid

 Mental Health First Aid for Adults teaches people how to recognize signs of mental health or substance use challenges in adults ages 18 and older, how to offer and provide initial help, and how to guide a person toward appropriate care, if necessary.
 In this highly interactive workshop, participants use scenarios to put the 5-step action plan into practice, in both crisis and non-crisis situations.
 Topics of discussion include anxiety, depression, psychosis, and addictions.